syedtariq2013/RepData_PeerAssessment1/PA1_template.md

 ![week.comparison](figures/week.days.end.png)

 #### ANALYSIS
-The comparison between activity on weekdays versus on weekends is shown in the graphs above along with the smoothed curves, It is clear that on weekdays the activity is most in the early hours (before 10:00 am) where as on weekends it is more distributed throughout the day.
+The comparison between activity on weekdays versus on weekends is shown in the graphs above along with the smoothed curves, It is clear that on weekdays the activity is mostly in the early hours (before 10:00 am) where as on weekends it is more distributed throughout the day.
+The peak activity for weekdays is slightly higher than the peak for weekends althogh the times are close.